 Matt earned a BA in actuarial science with an economics minor, cum laude, from the University of Connecticut.
 He is a Fellow of the Society of Actuaries.

 Marcela Deitrich provides leadership and supervision to the Fund’s Customer Service and Administrative Services Departments.
-She is responsible for the development of short and long-term operational strategies providing the leadership necessary for the successful design, development, and execution.
-Marcela also oversees the Fund’s facilities and administrative operation.
+She is responsible for the design, development, and execution of short and long-term operational strategies, and manages the overall performance of people and processes to achieve the highest levels of customer satisfaction.

 Marcela holds an MBA from the New York University’s Stern School of Business with a specialization in leadership, marketing, and global business.
 She also earned the Certificate in Business Excellence and Certificate in Strategy from Columbia Business School.
 She graduated cum laude from St. Peter’s University where she obtained a BA in political science.